websiteinspiration/bugsplat.rb/entries/2019-03-13-using-que-instead-of-sidekiq.md

 Wait... that's... slower?

 I'm as surprised as you are, but there turns out to be a pretty good reason.
-Que performs a bunch of check constrants on the incoming data to make sure it's coherent and ready to run.
+Que performs a bunch of check constraints on the incoming data to make sure it's coherent and ready to run.
 Here's all the things it checks:

 ```
 Check constraints: